lcolladotor/lcolladotorsource/content/authors/aseyedia/_index.es.md

 +++
 # Display name
-title = "Renee Garcia-Flores"
+title = "Arta Seyedian"

 # Username (this should match the folder name)
-authors = ["rgarcia"]
+authors = ["aseyedia"]

 # Is this the primary user of the site?
 superuser = false

 # Role/position
-role = "Contratista 2023-actualidad"
+role = "Research Associate 2020-2021"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.